Obesity is often associated with common health risks like diabetes and joint problems, but what about its hidden impact on the heart?

 Signs of Cardiac Overload

-Recognizing signs of cardiac overload is crucial for early intervention.
+Recognizing signs of cardiac overload is crucial for early intervention and preventing serious heart conditions.

 Cardiac Iron Overload and Obesity

-While cardiac iron overload is more commonly associated with genetic disorders like hemochromatosis, research shows that individuals with obesity may also have altered iron metabolism, leading to increased iron deposition in the heart.
+But here is the kicker—research suggests that individuals with obesity may experience altered iron metabolism, leading to increased iron deposition in the heart.

 Can Cardiac Overload be Reversed?